jacksontj/promxy/README.md

 ### What happens when an entire ServerGroup is unavailable?
 The default behavior in the event of a servergroup being down is to return an error.
-If all nodes in a servergroup are down the resulting data can be inaccurate (missing data, etc.) -- so we'd rather by default return an error rather than an inaccurate value (since alerting etc. might rely on it, we don't want to hide a problem).
+If all nodes in a servergroup are down the resulting data can be inaccurate (missing data, etc.) -- so we'd rather by default return an error than an inaccurate value (since alerting etc. might rely on it, we don't want to hide a problem).

 Now with that said if you'd like to make some or all servergroups "optional" (meaning the errors will